hackerhouse-opensource/OffensiveLua/README.md

 - File, Networking or Registry
 - Common Tasks (e.g. bind a shell)

-Lua is a lesser used but very useful choice for post-exploitation scripting language for numerous reasons, it's bytecode interpreted via a virtual machine, supports JIT to native, this repository contains common actions that you may wish to achieve using Lua w/FFI on Windows.
+Lua is a lesser used but very useful choice for post-exploitation scripting language.
+It's flexible, lightweight, easy to embed, runs interpreted or bytecode from memory and allows JIT to interact with the host OS libraries.

 |            Filename            | Description                                         |
 | :----------------------------: | :-------------------------------------------------- |